zhuhuiwen/canjs/docs/can-guides/introduction/technical.md

 });
 ```

-The model layer seamlesslly integrates the inline cache in client side requests, without any special configuration.
+The model layer seamlessly integrates the inline cache in client side requests, without any special configuration.

 While this flow would be possible in other SSR systems, it would require manually setting up all of these steps.
 This video illustrates how it works.